Tibetan Canadians: New home in Canada and integration process

 Canada originally declined Tibetan refugees to settle as a group, however this changed with consultations and national meeting with the Prime minister, Pierre Elliot Trudeau.
-This involved the one of the previous high commissioners to India called James George.
-James George's impact on Pierre Elliot Trudeau helped immigration officials to be more lenient with refuge policies for Tibetans.
+This involved James George, one of the previous high commissioners to India.
+George's impact on Pierre Elliot Trudeau helped immigration officials to be more lenient with refuge policies for Tibetans.

 In the 1960s, the Canadian government accepts Tibetan refugees under a few conditions.
 These conditions were set under the Tibetan Refugee program.
 This was an experimental program that would let 228 Tibetans enter Canada quickly and at a lower cost.

 It took a decade for the first Tibetan migrants to set foot in Canada.
 The Canadian government officials did not want Tibetans to settle in a group but on individual basis and family basis.
 This means that only young families and single people coming as laborers were approved to seek refuge in Canada.
 Additionally, Canadian immigration officials were concerned about Tibetans nomadic lifestyles and establishing/settling themselves as a group.
 This would pose a challenge on the integration process.
 If group settlement had been approved, the integration process would have been much more difficult and permanency of integration would also be a challenge for newcomers and pose issues on the governmental level.
 Canadian immigration officials were worried that it would pose problems.
 Such problems were isolation and dependence within members of the same ethnic community.
 Additionally, learning one of the official languages of Canada was another problem that could arise and could affect integration directly (Logan & Murdie, 2014).
 Moreover, immigration officials chose younger Tibetan immigrants over older immigrant groups because integration would be easier regarding the process of learning one of the official languages.
 Therefore, finding a job and reaching out if one needs help or services would also be affected positively.

 Tibetan immigrants were also selected from towns and villages because knowing their nomadic lifestyle, immigrant officials wanted Tibetans that had sedentary patterns.
 Tibetans also needed to have a certain level of high education.

 Integration was facilitated through “group processing” which involves refugees and the state work together to aid resettlement into Canada.